AlexanderBorggren/DevOps_Individual_FullStack_Angular-TS-Express-PostgreSQL/README.md

 ### 1. Install and Configure PostgreSQL

-- Install PostgreSQL on your host machine.
+- Install PostgreSQL on your enviornment.
 - Ensure PostgreSQL is running and accessible.

 ### 2. Configure the Backend

-- Navigate to the backend configuration file: `./server/database.ts`.
+- Setup your environment with following settings for your database:
+DB_HOST=<your_database_host>
+DB_PORT=5432
+DB_USERNAME=<your_database_username>
+DB_PASSWORD=<your_database_password>
+DB_DATABASE=<your_database_name>

 - Update the database connection settings to match your PostgreSQL setup.
+- Environment file for server can be found under /server/.env
+- Toggle the toggleDevDotEnv const on inside /server/database.ts if using the .env file, else toggle off and configure in production environment.

 ### 3. Configure the Server Port

 - Open `./server/server.ts`.
 - Set your preferred port (default is `3000`).

+### 4. Configure the Frontend
+- Open /Environments/ folder and adjust the server-URL to match the server, depending on development or production environment.

-## Running the Application
+## Running the Application in Development

 ### 1. Start the PostgreSQL Database